 Thanks to new technology and advancements in genetics, there are new and improved ways of getting the desired cannabis plant that doesn’t require any backcrossing.
 According to BATS, a new hybridization method called Restriction Fragment Length Polymorphism (RFLP) has risen in the plant and even the human genetics dilemma.
 This makes hybridization a faster process because the plants are subjected to human control.

-Basically what this does is that it uses restriction endonucleases enzymes in order to find and cut specific nucleotide sequences that contain the code to the desired effect that the breeder wants.
-The sequences create banding patterns, and the patterns are what give the indication that the desired effect has successfully been implemented into the cannabis plant.
+Basically what this does is that it uses restriction endonucleases enzymes to find and cut specific nucleotide sequences that contain the code to the desired effect that the breeder wants.
+The sequences create banding patterns, and the patterns indicate that the desired effect has successfully been implemented into the cannabis plant.
 Due to human intervention in the genetic level, this will increase the chances of getting the desired plant with the desired effects to almost if not already at 100%.
 This means no backcrossing, no waste of product, and a quicker turnover rate.

 The old method may be cheaper in the sense that the breeder does not have to spend so much on expensive equipment or hire a specialized scientist, but he or she will have to run the risk of wasting a potential income-generating harvest.
 The new method may be a better option if the breeder wants to produce the desire autoflowering cannabis plant quicker and more efficiently, but he or she will have to spend a little extra for all of the required equipment and people.